nodunayo/cv/README.md

 * 12-week bootcamp, with 12-hour days
 * Full-stack web development
 * Focus on Agile practices, especially TDD and pair programming
+* Spent a further two weeks there in January acting as a teaching assistant

 ###Code First: Girls